eugenienyz/chicago/README.md

 FINAL_EUGENIE_PM25_visualisations.html - is the html file containing code used to create file.html

+pm2_5_boxplot.html - contains html code for boxplot distribution of PM2.5 values in Chicago

 busstopdots.html - contains html code for visualisation of geographic distribution of CTA bus stops in dot marker form

 busstopicons.html - contains html code for visualisation of geographic distribution of CTA bus stops in the "bus" marker form